TakwimuAfrica/Dashboard/README.md

 4. Activate/Install other plugins you will need for your development (i.e `custom posts`, `advance custom fields`, `ACF to REST API`)
 5. All done!
 You can now add content, use and customize plugins.

+### Storybook

+For faster development, storybook is in place to make UI development faster.

+`cd wp-content/plugins/hurumap/ && yarn start:storybook`

 ### WP Engine

 To deploy make sure to add your wp engine git remotes for dev and production environments: